 - Hesse, Herman.
 Steppenwolf.

-The first, great outsider novel, although the final surrealist section is a bit self-indulgent.
+One of the first, great outsider novels (Notes from the Underground preceded it), although the final surrealist section is a bit self-indulgent.
 Colin Wilson makes the point that Hesse didn’t ever really solve the riddle of life that obsessed him, but for posing it, and for entertaining us with the problem of being caught up in it, Hesse deserves his place in the palace.

 - Hoban, Rusell.
 Riddley Walker.